tidalcycles/tidal-doc/docs/getting-started/macos_install.md

 ```
 - If the Pulsar tidalcycles plugin did not install properly, then manual installation may be needed.
 See the instructions for manual install in the [Pulsar page](/getting-started/editor/Pulsar.md) (Get a Text Editor section).

-4. Get started!
+4. Get started! \
 [Start Tidal](/getting-started/tidal_start.md) Follow this guide to learn about how the components work together and how to get them running.
+Welcome to Tidal!

 ------